 Bhutan's economy is one of the smallest economies in the world, but it has increased in recent years.
 Earlier, Bhutan's agriculture was the only instrument to manage the economy.
 And today, Bhutan established itself as the first country in the world to produce 100 percent organic products, and that is creditable.
 Bhutan's currency is the 'ngultrum,' but its value has fixed to the Indian rupee.
 You can use smaller Indian rupee notes like- 50 and 100 rather than 500 and 2000 rupee notes.

 The only international airport in Bhutan is Paro International Airport, directly connected to all the major cities in India.
-From the airport, you can book a cab to travel in the country.
+From the airport, you can book a cab to travel to the country.
 Bhutan doesn't have any direct trains to get into the country, but it has agreed with India to link southern Bhutan to its vast railway network.
 Connectivity to Bhutan by road is simpler.
-And the much convenient route is to travel from New Jalpaiguri Station in Siliguri to Jaigaon.
+And the most convenient route is to travel from New Jalpaiguri Station in Siliguri to Jaigaon.
 From New Jalpaiguri Station you can swiftly find shared taxis, cabs or buses to reach Bhutan.

 You may also witness a convention in Bhutanese families where the inheritance goes to the females rather than the males.
 Except for the tradition in India, Bhutanese want their daughters to inherit their properties as they expect the sons to make their fortune by themselves.
 This dominating female country also expects the husbands to move in with their wives and not the other way around.
 Another distinct feature of their culture includes polygamy.